Daniel C. Posmik

 My name is Daniel Posmik (He/Him/His) and I am a doctoral student in the Biostatistics Department at Brown University.

-Previously, I was fortunate to work with Prof. Guanglei Hong at the University of Chicago.
+Previously, I worked on causal decomposition methods with Prof. Guanglei Hong at the University of Chicago.

 In my free-time, I am an avid outdoorsman, cyclist, and lover of dogs.
 If you are interested in having a chat on any of the above, please do not hesitate to reach out to me at daniel_posmik[at]brown[dot]edu.